 - Coconut (especially toasted coconut)

 However you plan to serve it, trust me that a thin little slice goes a long way.
-And the final result will be close-your-eyes good.
+And the final result will be delicious!

 IT FREEZES LIKE A DREAM!
 You can slice and freeze flourless chocolate cake with no trouble, which means it’s great for making ahead of time (or pulling out a single slice on a day when it would hit the spot).
 Similarly, you can make the raspberry sauce ahead of time.
 You can freeze it, or refrigerate it.

-TIPS FOR GETTING FLOURLESS CHOCOLATE CAKE OUT OF THE PAN.
+- Try A Springform Pan!
 You can certainly use a spring-form pan for this.
+Springform pans have removable sides, which means you don’t have to worry about flipping or lifting the cake out of the pan.
 I’ve also made it with an 8-inch or 9-inch cake pan and haven’t had any problems.

 Flourless Chocolate Cake (Dairy Free, Gluten Free)